 Building without a permit is against the law and you can't begin any construction until you've received permit approval.

 If you begin building without approval, you or your contactor could be subject to fines or penalties as set out in the Ontario Building Code.
-Building permit applications are produced on legal size paper and can be picked up at the Building Department.
+Building permit applications can be picked up at the Building Department.

 Homeowners are responsible for ensuring that a permit is obtained before demolition of any building begins.
-Demolition permits are necessary for adjusting your assessment value when constructing.
+If a demolition permit is not applied for and a replacement structure is submitted, the Municipality may not be able to verify previously existing structures and not be able to approve the site plan.
+Demolition permits are also necessary for adjusting your properties assessment value.

 |